Domains of commutative C*-subalgebras: Atomicity

 \section{Atomicity}

 In this section we characterize the C*-algebras $A$ for which $\CC(A)$ is atomistic.

-\begin{defi} Let $\CC$ be a partially ordered set with least element $0$.
-An \emph{atom} is an element $C \in \CC$ such that $0 < C$, and there is nothing between $0$ and $C$ in the sense that $B=C$ whenever $0 < B \leq C$.
-A partially ordered set is called \emph{atomistic} if each element is the least upper bound of some collection of atoms. \end{defi}
+\begin{definition} Let $\CC$ be a partially ordered set with least element $0$.
+An \emph{atom} in $\CC$ is a minimal non-zero element.
+A partially ordered set is called \emph{atomistic} if each element is the least upper bound of some collection of atoms. \end{definition}